 3. Go to the library regularly.

 Another trick for returning library books on time and avoiding late fees is to simply go to the library regularly and commit to returning the previously borrowed books each time you go.
-Having a variety of books with different due dates just increases your chances of being late on some of them, and like anything else, creating a routine will make it easier on everyone.
+Having a variety of books with different due dates just increases your chances of being late on some of them, and like anything else, creating a routine will make it easier for everyone.